Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Method

-Recalling is the psychological process by which humans retrieve past information from their recollections, and it sometimes refers to the information that has been retrieved.
-The method of recollection involves two steps: retrieval and extraction.
-First, humans make decisions or identifications based on new information, extracting relevant content from the retrieved information.
-In the $\text{M}^{2}\text{WF}$ framework, \textit{recalling relevant examples} is the initial step, akin to how humans retrieve related memories when faced with new information.
-This process enhances the LLM's understanding of the recalled content and provides relevant experiential insights or solutions for new information.
-When presented with a new programming problem $\textbf{\textit{x}}$ (i.e., the input content), the $\text{M}^{2}\text{WF}$ directs the LLM to identify $K$-related programming problems from its memory based on the given programming problem $\textbf{\textit{x}}$.
-Additionally, our recall examples expand on the principle of analogical method~\cite{yasunaga2024large} by guiding the LLM to provide implementation steps for these recall-related programming problems, e.g.,
+Recalling is a cognitive process through which individuals retrieve previously acquired information from memory.
+This process typically involves two core stages: retrieval and extraction.
+During retrieval, individuals access stored information in response to new stimuli, and during extraction, they selectively utilize relevant portions of the retrieved content to support reasoning or decision-making.
+Inspired by this mechanism, the recalling stage adopts a similar strategy, wherein \textit{recalling relevant examples} serves as the initial phase, mirroring how humans access related experiences when faced with novel problems.
+This recall phase not only facilitates the LLM’s comprehension of the retrieved content but also provides contextualized analogical guidance for solving new tasks.
+Specifically, given a new programming problem $\textbf{\textit{x}}$, the recall phase prompts the LLM to retrieve $K$ semantically or structurally similar problems from its memory.
+Furthermore, our recall phase expands on the principle of the analogical method~\cite{yasunaga2024large} by guiding the LLM to generate planning steps for these recall-related programming problems, e.g.,